ON THIS PAGE: You will learn about the different treatments doctors use for people with ALL. Use the menu to see other pages.

 Getting care for symptoms and side effects

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

-Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this type of leukemia, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials.
+If you are diagnosed with refractory leukemia, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Also, clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan chosen.

-Your health care team may recommend a treatment plan that includes new drugs being tested in clinical trials or ALLO stem cell transplantation.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include new drugs being tested in clinical trials or ALLO stem cell transplantation.
+Palliative care will also be important to help relieve symptoms and side effects.